Suicidal thoughts

 If A&E isn’t an option, or you want to talk to someone, call Samaritans on 116 123.

 Worried about someone else?
-If you know someone who might be feeling suicidal, you can read our information on how to help someone who is suicidal.
+If you know someone who might be feeling suicidal, read our information on how to help someone who is suicidal.

 What are suicidal thoughts?

-Suicidal thoughts and feelings are when you think about intentionally ending your own life or feel like you may want to do this.
-Suicide is the act of taking your own life.
-The thoughts and feelings themselves can range from feeling preoccupied with thoughts that others in your life would be better off without you, to making clear plans to end your own life.
+Suicidal thoughts or ideations are when you think about intentionally ending your own life or feel like you may want to do this.
+The thoughts and feelings themselves can range from feeling preoccupied with the belief that others in your life would be better off without you, to thinking that you are a burden, feeling hopeless or trapped, to making clear plans to end your own life.

 Whatever form they take, suicidal thoughts can be incredibly scary, overwhelming and confusing.
 If you’re experiencing these types of thoughts, please know that you’re not alone and that help is available.

-In this video, psychotherapist Sophie Harris explains why some people experience suicidal thoughts and the importance of seeking support.
+In this video, psychotherapist Sophie Harris explains why some people feel suicidal and the importance of counselling for suicidal thoughts.

 Everyone experiences suicidal thoughts differently.
 It may be that you feel unable to cope with what’s happening in your life.
 For many, it’s less about wanting to die but instead feeling unable to continue living the life they currently have.